Ordnance QF 25-pounder: New Zealand

 During World War II New Zealand Gunners of 2nd New Zealand division made extensive use of the 25-pr in Greece, North Africa and Italy.
 The 16th Field Regiment of the Royal New Zealand Artillery, equipped with 25-pounders, was formed to join the United Nations force in the Korean War.
 The 25-pdr was replaced in first-line units by the OTO Melara L5 gun.
 The guns were withdrawn from operational service with Territorial Force Artillery by 1977.
-Today, 25-pounders remain in service as ceremonial gun.
+Today, 25-pounders remain in service as ceremonial guns.

 Nigeria

 The Nigerian Federal Army used 25-pdr guns during the Biafran War.
 The Nigerian Army still fielded them in 2002.

 Iraqi Kurdistan

 A 2015 news report shows at least one 25-pounder in service with Kurdish Peshmerga forces, employed against ISIS positions in Mosul, Iraq.

 South Vietnam

 In 1953, the Vietnamese National Army was equipped with 122 QF 25 pounders.